Jamesh6210/daily-iptv/README.md

 # IPTV Fetch Script

 ## Overview
-This script automates the process of signing up for a LayerSeven IPTV free trial, retrieving the IPTV playlist (M3U), extracting Xtream Codes details, and generating a cleaned, merged playlist on a VPS.
+This script automates the process of signing up for a IPTV free trial, retrieving the IPTV playlist (M3U), extracting Xtream Codes details, and generating a cleaned, merged playlist on a VPS.

 The script is optimized for use on low-resource VPS environments.

 ---

 ## Features
-- Automated LayerSeven signup using a disposable email address
+- Automated signup using a disposable email address
 - Automatic handling of cookies and popups
 - Google reCAPTCHA solving via 2Captcha
 - Waits for the IPTV trial email and extracts: